AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 var series = chart.column(mapping);
 ```

-If you set data as an array of objects, you can pass the data directly to the chart or series constructor:
+Mapping is not required for data organized as an array of objects, so you can pass the data set directly to the chart or series constructor:

 ```
 var chart = anychart.column();
-var series = chart.column(data);
+var series = chart.column(dataSet);
 ```

-**Note:** However, in case you use custom data fields, you need to [remap](#remapping) them.
+**Note:** However, if you use custom data fields, you need to [remap](#remapping) them.

 ### Array of Arrays